isabelle-dr/WhatTheChord/README.md

 ## About the project
 This project was part of LighthouseLabs data science bootcamp and took two weeks to complete.
 It consisted of:
-- research on audio transformations
+- research on audio transformation and manipulations in python
-- get a dataset: (I used the [guitarset dataset](https://zenodo.org/record/1492449#.X8QhCGhKhPY))
+- get a dataset with chord annotations
 - data processing
 - feature extraction of chromagrams from audio data
 - train deep learning model